Federal Manslaughter and Criminal Homicide Defense Attorneys

 Ultimately, we are here to help you, whether you are entirely innocent or you were simply in a situation that got out of control.
 No one ever intends for manslaughter to happen – that is the very nature of the crime.

-At Oberheiden law Group, PLLC, you will find judgment-free legal counsel and advice.
+At Oberheiden, P.C., you will find judgment-free legal counsel and advice.
 We fight hard in every case we accept, and our goal is always to get the charges against you dismissed.

 You can count on us to handle this case with delicacy, legal precision, and strategic aggression.
 We care about what happens to you, and we’ll show it.